Gugulethu-Nyoni/formique/README.md

 <div id="formique"></div>
 ```

+Alternatively, you can also define your container element with a different ID value instead of the default 'formique'.
+To do this, set containerId: 'someelementid' in the formSettings object.
 2. Define your form parameters (formParams), form schema (formSchema) and then initialize Formique in script which should go below this script tag: